Mystery after girl's body found in dumpster

 "We believe it is unlikely the child located on Dale Ave has ever been reported missing," Idsinga said at a news conference.

-Authorities have been investigating every avenue to try and identify the girl, with local school boards reaching out to the police and going through their records.
+Authorities have been investigating every avenue to try to identify the girl, with local school boards reaching out to the police and going through their records.

 "The child might have been too young to be in the school system," the inspector said.